Genetically modified (GM) and engineered (GE) food

 Yet ‘horizontal gene flow’ in general is gaining wider acceptance among scientists as a reality that has occurred down the aeons.

-Paradoxically it is in places where regulation is likely to prove most lax, that GM may be of greatest potential benefit in helping feed the population.
+Paradoxically it is in places where regulation is likely to prove most lax, that GM or GE may be of greatest potential benefit in helping feed the population.

 There are already a very small number of GM food products on sale in UK supermarkets.
 But mostly, GM foods are only imported for feeding to livestock.